RradLaw/JLEX/README.md

 ##### !team or !teams
 Displays the count for each team.
 Numbers gathered from reactions to the pinned posts.

+##### !help or !commands
+Shows the commands available, with a short description.
+If called by an admin, shows the command names for admin only commands as well.

 ## TODO
 * Show un-RSVP'd users in team
 * Fix custom emojis in reaction